quietfanatic/liv/README.md

 There are lots of settings you can configure by editing the file `settings.ayu` in the program directory (it may not exist until you run the program once).

+Note that by default, left-clicking in the window will trap the pointer (make it invisible and constrain it to the window).
+Left-click again or press Escape to bring it back.

 There are comparatively few command-line arguments.
 You can get info about them with `--help`.